-The basic list of punishable offenses and the maximum sanctions for each offense as well as all other permissible lesser sanctions are stated in the Appendix and must be listed in the Student Rights and Responsibilities and Judicial Procedures document of each campus.
+The basic list of punishable offenses and the range of sanctions for each offense are stated in the Appendix and must be listed in the Student Rights and Responsibilities and Judicial Procedures document of each campus.

-3. Academic Misconduct
+3. Academic Misconduct:

-Instructors shall report cases of academic misconduct to the appropriate Academic Dean who shall in turn report the case to the Office of Student Affairs.
-The Dean of Student Affairs or his/her designee will review each case reported.
-If disciplinary action seems warranted the case will be presented to the appropriate Judicial Officer or Board.
-In no case may the Judicial Officer or Board act upon or change the grade for the course.
-The Dean of Student Affairs or the Judicial Officer or Board will inform the Dean of the School to whom the incident was originally reported that the case has been reviewed and what action, if any, was taken.
+If an instance of academic misconduct is reported by a member of the university community other than the relevant instructor, the Vice President or Dean of Student Affairs or his/her designee will inform the relevant instructor.
+If disciplinary action seems warranted, the case will be presented to the appropriate Judicial Officer or Board or panel.
+The Vice President or Dean of Student Affairs or the Judicial Officer or Board or panel will inform the Dean of the School in which the incident was originally reported that the case has been reviewed and what action, if any, was taken.